sensu/sensu-docs-legacy/source/docs/0.17/getting-started-with-checks.md

 }
 ~~~

 By default, Sensu checks use the `default` Sensu event handler for events they create.
 To specify a different Sensu event handler for a check, use the `handler` attribute.
+The `debug` event handler used in this example will log the Sensu event data to the Sensu server log.

 ~~~ json
 {